Abhiibhullar/arduino_tiny_game/README.md

 ## Libraries
 [Adafruit ST7735 and ST7789 Library](https://downloads.arduino.cc/libraries/github.com/adafruit/Adafruit_ST7735_and_ST7789_Library-1.10.3.zip)

+## Uploading
+ * Load the sketch into Arduino IDE or Visual Studio Code or any IDE that supports Arduino.
+ * Select your board.
+ * Connect the board to pc using usb.
+ * Select the COM PORT
+ * Upload the Sketch to board
+ * Enjoy.

 ## Contribution
 This games has many flaws, if you want to contribute open an issue, Thanks.